 However, The most famous movement, the ‘Prelude’ from Suite No. 1 in G, is a great example of Bach’s genius and one of the best baroque music.

-The Four Seasons, composed in 1723, is one of Baroque legend Vivaldi’s most famous works for violin. it is a collection of violin concertos; in reality, it is music’s first tone poem – that is, music with a narrative or illustrative basis.
+The Four Seasons, composed in 1723, is one of Baroque legend Antonio Vivaldi’s (1678-1741) most famous works for violin.
+It is a collection of violin concertos; in reality, it is music’s first tone poem – that is, music with a narrative or illustrative basis.
 Each concerto of his Four Seasons corresponds to a different season.

 It became very popular in the 1970s, after French conductor Jean-François Paillard made a recording.
-Since then, the music has been recorded hundreds of times.
+Since then, this music from the baroque period has been recorded hundreds of times.

 This work is a collection of six concertos, widely regarded as some of the best orchestral compositions of the Baroque era.
 They are based on the Italian concerto grosso style.
 Their happy and upbeat nature easily inspires and excites listeners of all nationalities.